 The psychology and biography of the author.

 The religious, moral, or political value of literature.

 The symbolism in literature.

-Formalism strives to force literary or artwork to stand on its own people (i.e., author, reader) are not important the Formalists rejected traditional definitions of literature.
-They had a deepseated distrust of psychology.
+Formalism strives to force literary or artwork to stand on its own people (i.e., author, reader) are not important he Formalists rejected traditional definitions of literature.
+They had the Formalists rejected traditional definitions of literature.
+They had a deep-seated distrust of psychology.